epaaso/comp-oncology/README.md

 # Comp-oncology
-Example notebook for the recommended analyses for single cell cancer data
+Example notebook for the recommended analyses for single cell cancer data.
+We use the lung cancer data from [Laughney et. al](https://www.nature.com/articles/s41591-019-0750-6) for immune development in lung cancer.

 ## Pre-reqs
 We highly recommend using a computer or server with cuda enabled.
+[Docker](https://docs.docker.com/engine/install/ubuntu/) must be a given to run the conatiners.
-AAnother adavnatage would be to have dokcer installed with the cuda package for translating your cuda install to the contianers.
+Another advanatage would be to have docker installed with the cuda package for transfering your cuda install to the contianers.

-Nevertheless there is a list of the libraries and python and R packages at the end.
+Nevertheless, we added a list of the package versions for R and python in `requirements.txt` and `r_packages.txt`.
+Or you can base yourself on the commands in the Dockerfile if you don't want to use docker.

+The notebook has commands to download the `.h5ad` file for scanpy.
+It contains the raw count matrix in `Anndata` form.

 ## Running